August 27th, 2018

 The day dawned so clear, there was only a hint of smoke in the distance.
 Good thing too, as the views were great.
 I finally got to see Mt Shasta.

-The Kid and I were stopped at a spring in the morning when we both saw a bear walk across the meadow below.
+The Kid and I were stopped at a spring in the morning when we both saw a bear walk across a meadow far below.
 It was the first bear I have seen from the trail.
 It’s the kind of sighting that is great for both you and the wildlife…at that distance, neither party is scared.
-Salamanders are fun close up but large mammals are best viewed at a distance.
+Salamanders are fun close up but large carnivores are best viewed from afar.

 The trail traversed many open ridges and valleys.
 It meanders a lot in this section, heading north for 30 some miles before going back south.
 We camped farther north on this night than the previous night.
 For a change, we got to be NOBOs.
 I joked that the sun was no longed in our eyes, even though it never has been a problem.
 Apparently this is a concern some have about walking the trail south.
 Many people comment that we are going the wrong way or walking the trail backwards.
 But I have never seen a directional sign.